Shiazy18/az-104/Monitor and Maintain Azure Resouirces.md

 `Azure Monitor Network Insights`  gives you a high-level view of the health and topology of your network resources

-`Azure Virtual Network Manager` because it's used for centralized network management and policy enforcement across VNets, not for diagnosing connectivity issues like blocked ports.
+`Azure Virtual Network Manager` is used for centralized network management and policy enforcement across VNets, not for diagnosing connectivity issues like blocked ports.

 when a `peering connection is in a Disconnected state`, you must `delete the existing peering` first in order to modify the address space.